 It is not perfect: current v0 stands for that.
 Born as a prototype, it is still paying for that legacy.

 Looks however promising to me, and worthy to play upon.

-This documentation site is itself a SPA built with Pacem JS.
+This documentation site is itself a SPA (and PWA) built with Pacem JS.

 inline-styles(almost) impossible to avoid;